moritz-s/Pyoelectricity/README.md

 __Pyoelectricity__

-Github repository with source code.
+Github repository with source code, including the files:

-- _ExperimentAnalysis.ipynb_ Complete code to analyse the experimental data.
+- _ExperimentAnalysis.ipynb_ Analysis of experimental data.

 - _pyoelectricity.py_ The central file that contains models and functions.

 - _Example1.ipynb_ A simple example demonstrating the use of our script to calculate ephaptic interactions.

-- _test-extField.ipynb_ Test cases for the impact of an extracellular field (generalized activating function):
+- _test-extField.ipynb_ Test cases for the impact of an extracellular field via pyoelectricity.py (_generalized activating function_):

 - _end-end.py_ Calculates the examples of end-end synapses.
 - _end-end-plots.ipynb_ Generates the figures for end-end synapses.
 - _end-shaft.py_ Calculates the examples of end-shaft synapses.
 - _end-shaft-plots.ipynb_ Generates the figures for end-shaft synapses.

+- _ActivatingFunction.ipynb_ A plain integration of an extracellular potential in brian (_generalized activating function_).